 Word of advice: When you replace the keys, make sure that you do not remove more than two keys at a time.
 If you do, you might confuse their placement and find yourself fixing yet another problem.

 Nowadays, sticky keys are a common occurrence.
 So, if you find yourself dealing with one, or several, don’t fret, even if you are in the midst of an all-important presentation or meeting.

-Just go through the steps as outlined above and, hopefully, your sticky key issues will be no more.
+Just go through the steps outlined above, and hopefully, your sticky key issues will be no more.

 We hope that you found this article useful.
-If you have dealt with sticky keys before, do leave a comment below, letting us know how you fixed them.
+However, if you have dealt with sticky keys before, do leave a comment below, letting us know how you fixed them.

 Also, if you have a friend, colleague, or family member who keeps getting their keys stuck, you should consider forwarding this piece to them!
 It would help us both, I promise!